 Not the Dunmer, however.

 He’d spent the entire day with his parents and the Grilvayns as they probed for information through a veil of pleasantries.
-Inquiries about the weather gave some idea as to the quality of the other person’s agricultural product that year (or in this case, the number of eggs produced in the mines that the Grilvayns invested in—kwama queens laid more eggs in wet years).
+Inquiries about the weather gave some idea as to the quality of the other person’s agricultural product that year (or in this case, the number of eggs produced in the mines that the Grilvayns invested in—kwama queens laid more eggs during wet years).
 Talk about neighbors and family gave hints as to who was in and who was out, which could change greatly in a few weeks.
 All useful, but none of it relevant to what Tomal wanted to talk about.

 The one thing they refused to discuss was Synda.